by Donald E. SimanekHISTORY OF SCIENCE

 P-5: IN SEARCH OF THE MIRACULOUS.
 The physicists' view of an orderly and lawful universe is unappealing to those who long for magic and miracles.
 Much of what we categorize as `pseudoscience' is generated by those who search for loopholes in physical laws.
 Topics include: magic and the occult, perpetual motion seekers, and transcendental meditation.

 P-6: THE SHAPE OF THE EARTH: FLAT OR HOLLOW?
 It is well known that the flat earth society still exists.
 Hollow earth geodesy was a popular idea a century ago.
 Adherents of both views have some common motivations and methods of arguing for their beliefs.
 Read Bob Shadewald's essay The Flat Out Truth to learn something about it.
-Also see my pages Turning the Universe Inside-Out and The Mystery of the Tamarack Mines Plumb Lines.
+Also see my pages Turning the Universe Inside-Out, The Mystery of the Tamarack Mines Plumb Lines, and Is the Earth a Round, Spinning Ball.

 P-7: MATHEMATICAL FREAK SHOW.
 Delusions and perversions of mathematics, including the circle squarers, pi truncators, biblical numerologists, and pyramidiots. [under development]